mazes-80/compost/README.md

 Menu
 ----
 Right-clicking the bin opens its menu.
-2x2 slots for intputs, one slot for output.
+4x2 slots for intputs and 2x2 slots for output.

-Once there are at least 8 pieces of acceptable inputs are inserted (stacks OK), a timer starts.
+Once there are at least 8 pieces of acceptable inputs are inserted (each input slot is filled), a timer starts.
 Every 30 seconds it adds 10% to the composting progress, so it takes 5 minutes to create a block of soil.

 Once 100% is reached, 8 pieces of input disappear and one block of soil is